lostflux/tse/indexer/IMPLEMENTATION.md

 ### Integration/system testing

-We write a script `testing.sh` that invokes the indexer several times, with a variety of command-line arguments.
+The `indexer` is tested with [testing.sh](./testing.sh), which passes in previously generated Crawler directories and output files.
-The `indexer` is tested with `testing.sh`, which passes in directories of previously generated Crawler directories and output files.
+See [testing.out](./testing.out) for typical output.

 First, a sequence of invocations with erroneous arguments, testing each of the possible mistakes that can be made.

 See `testing.out` for typical output.

-Another shell script, `memcheck.sh`, analyses memory usage of the Indexer.
+Another shell script, [memcheck.sh](./memcheck.sh), analyses memory usage of the Indexer.

-See `memcheck.out` for typical output.
+See [memcheck.out](./memcheck.out) for typical output.

 Run that script with `bash -v testing.sh` so the output of indexer is intermixed with the commands used to invoke the crawler.
 Verify correct behavior by studying the output, and by sampling the files created in the respective pageDirectories.